 If you have seen the hardcopy of any Sarawak Government Almanacs like the latest 2018 edition, on the back of each page, there are listings of Sarawak chronological events going all the way back to the 19th century.
 It is obviously not an exhaustive listing, but I think it serves as a good starting point to get into the history of Sarawak if the bite-sized texts intrigue you.

 My 2017 Almanac only shows 44 pages of historical events ranging from the year 1839 till 2015.
 Until I get my personal hardcopy of the Sarawak Government Almanac 2018, I am not sure whether there are any new entries made to catch up for 2016 & 2017.

 Personally I find it rather interesting when reading the pre-Malaysia era events.
-The short texts in the document does not provide much details, but with a little imagination (and with the help of Google & Wikipedia) the event paints an interesting past which this place we shared on the Borneo island came to be.
+The short texts in the document do not provide many details, but with a little imagination (and with the help of Google & Wikipedia) the event paints an interesting past.
 Perhaps in due time, I will further expand my research using the live table of the events below.

 Live table of the Sarawak Chronology Of Events:

 |1||15/08/1839||An adventurer, James Brooke first visited Sarawak, a province of the Brunei Sultanate by Schooner, the Royalist.|